pedrogallegolpz/TFG/preliminares/apuntes_documentacion.md

   - Subsection 4.1. fast reading
   - Subsection 4.2.
 Overlapping between scene and object and detecting patterns.
 - Section 5.
 Expected, fast reading.

+### 1.3 Grad-CAM

+- Subsection 5.3: i don't understand the method for evaluating fiathfulness

+### General doubts

+1. For example, at GradCAM they say that we apply RELU because "we are only interested in the features that have a positive influence".
+What is the meaning of a negative influence?
+Why are positive values  accepted and negatives not?